aloz/esl2http/README.md

 - Asynchronious design is required, to minimize blocking on high-load, to avoid performance degradation;

   - SOLID principes.
 For example:
-  - SingleResponsibility, to avoid monolyth of microservice/HTTP handlers, decomposition of tasks;
+  - SingleResponsibility, to avoid monolith of microservice/HTTP handlers, decomposition of tasks;
   - OpenClosed: layered design, able to extend in a future;

  - Avoid a lot of text logs, they are unreadable.
 Rich database design instead of text logs;